mbusb/mbusb.github.io/page_faq.md

 ---

-## Debiann no common CD ROM drive was detected
+## Debian says "no common CD ROM drive was detected"

  * Any type of errors related to hardware install are relevant scope of the multibootusb project.
  * However, there is an user solved this issue successfully.
 You can refer [this](https://github.com/mbusb/multibootusb/issues/85) link to overcome this issue.